RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

-The current version of the \rossbi{} code supports SG for 2D simulations (see Appendix \ref{subsubsec:SG 2D}), but this option is missing in the 3D version.
-Indeed, this is a difficult, time consuming task which requires care in the theoretical and programming stages.
-Yet, we already thought about it and in Sect. \ref{subsec:3D selfgravity} we provide a discussion on how this could be computed in future versions.
+The current version of \rossbi{} supports SG for 2D simulations and accounts for the correction and generalisation of the smoothing length method to bi-fluids proposed by \citet{rendonbarge_2023}.
+On the other hand, the 3D version lacks SG calculation.
+Indeed, this is a long-term task requiring care in the theoretical and programming stages.
+Yet, we already thought about it and we provide a discussion on different possibilities for future versions in Sect. \ref{subsec:3D selfgravity}.